-For our last night we decided to upgrade our accommodations a bit and check out one of El Nido’s resort properties, the El Nido Cove Resort.
-Located just north of El Nido, near the airport, the resort just opened in late 2014.
-Our garden bungalow was spacious and luxurious compared to our basic room at Pura Vida but we did miss the ocean view.
+For our last night, we upgrade our accommodations to one of El Nido’s resort properties, the El Nido Cove Resort.
+Located just north of El Nido, near the airport, the resort opened in late 2014.
+Our garden bungalow is spacious and luxurious compared to our basic room at Pura Vida, but we do miss the ocean view.

-I hope future visitors to Palawan will find this El Nido Travel Guide helpful.
-We really fell in love with Palawan and I look forward to returning one day to try out one of the incredible El Nido Resort properties like Miniloc Island or Lagen Island.
+If you’re planning a trip to Palawan (and you should!)
+I hope you find our El Nido guide helpful.
+We really fell in love with Palawan and I look forward to returning one day.
+Next time, we’ll try out one of the incredible El Nido Resort properties (I’ve got my eye on Pangulasian Island!).

-But for now it’s on to Singapore and Bangkok for a few days before returning back to the States.
-After nearly 3 weeks in Thailand and the Philippines, this month’s adventure is coming to a close but I have no doubt a new one is just around the corner…til then!
+But for now, we’re off to Singapore for a few days before returning back home to the States.
+After three weeks in Thailand and the Philippines, this month’s adventure is sadly coming to a close.

 But I have no doubt a new one is just around the corner.